 For floorboards heavy with varnish or paint the sander should be applied to the floor going diagonally across the grain until all of the paint or varnish has been removed.
 When this has been achieved, start sanding with the grain.
 Under no circumstances should you use a sanding machine at right angles to the wood grain in the floorboards

 Filling Gaps in Floorboards

 If you have gaps in the floorboards that you do not want, see our filling gaps in floorboards project.
 Please remember though, when you varnish or stain the boards afterwards, the joint will come up a slightly different colour than the rest of the floor because its composition is different.

-Keep at it until you have the main area sanded down to the new wood, there will probably be a few undulations in the boards, which will prevent you getting the big sander into some of the marks, but you can get them with the edge sander later.
+Keep at it with the large drum sander until you have the main area sanded down to the new wood, there will probably be a few undulations in the boards, which will prevent you getting the big sander into some of the marks, but you can get them with the edge sander later.

-Now use the edge sander to get close to the skirting boards and any marks mentioned above.
+Now use the edge sander to get close to the skirting boards and to remove and dips, crowns, warps, marks or scratches mentioned above.

 Change the paper to 80 grit and repeat the process and finally with the 120 grit.

 These final passes are really to erase the scratch marks made by the first pass with the 40-grit paper.
 When you are happy that the floor is as smooth as you can get it, you are ready to apply the finish coat.

 Hoover the floor completely, then leave for a couple of hours and repeat to ensure that you have removed as much dust as you possibly can.